 Solder the ground wire.
-It attaches to the common lug for that pole, which is in the middle of the Varitone switch, closest to the lugs that you just soldered.
-From there, it gets soldered to the volume or tone pot case and goes to ground.
+It attaches to the common lug in the middle of the Varitone switch, closest to the lugs you just soldered.
+From there, it gets soldered to the bottom of one of the volume or tone pots.
+In other words, it gets connected to ground.